-View the trailer.
-(Total running time: 1 minutes 32 seconds)
+View the film.
+(Total running time: 15 minutes 11 seconds)

 In February 1942, two months after the bombing of Pearl Harbor, the U.S. government issued Executive Order 9066 authorizing the relocation of 110,000 people of Japanese ancestry living on the West Coast in order to incarcerate them in isolated and desolate concentration camps.
 Exclusion Order No. 1, authorizing the first relocation, targeted the Japanese Americans living on Bainbridge Island, Washington.
 One of them was 31–year–old Fumiko Hayashida, a pregnant mother of two.
 She was one of 227 members of her community who, dressed in their best clothes, assembled at the Eagledale ferry landing on March 30th, 1942.
 As they waited to be taken off the Island by armed military escorts, Fumiko, holding her 13–month–old daughter Natalie Kayo, was photographed by a Seattle Post–Intelligencer photographer.
 The photograph has since become a lasting iconic symbol of the internment experience.

 “Every individual forcibly removed from his or her home in 1942, simply on the basis of wartime racial calculation, became the protagonist of a tragic story.
 This one, featuring Fumiko Hayashida and the Bainbridge Island Japanese American community is especially poignant and deserves our attention”.
 Franklin Odo, director of the Smithsonian’s Asian Pacific American Program.

 To order a DVD copy of the film please contact Stourwater Pictures